clojurebridge-nyc/syllabus-nyc-2017/slides/advanced/Basics.md

 ## Special Form

-Special forms are
+Special forms are:

-a.
-Symbols
+- Symbols
-b.
-Only special when at the head of a list
+- Only special when at the head of a list

 ---